Skip to content

 Tools

-A tool is an AI coding agent that reads skills. agr supports six:
+A tool is an AI coding agent that reads skills.
+Tools only consume skills — ralphs are consumed by a separate ralph runtime rather than by any tool in this list. agr supports six tools:

 Tool Config name How skills are invoked